ruoxi-wang/PBBFMM3D/README.md

 	{
 	…
 	/* Build FMM tree */
-	myKernel Atree(L,level, n, eps, use_chebyshev);
+	myKernel Atree(L,tree_level,interpolation_order, epsilon, use_chebyshev);
     Atree.buildFMMTree();

 	/* The following can be repeated with different field, source, and q */

-    H2_3D_Compute<myKernel> compute1(&Atree, field1, source1, Ns1, Nf1, q1,m1, stress1);
-	H2_3D_Compute<myKernel> compute2(&Atree, field2, source2, Ns2, Nf2, q2,m2, stress2);
+    H2_3D_Compute<myKernel> compute1(Atree, target1, source1, weight1, nCol1, output1);
+	H2_3D_Compute<myKernel> compute2(Atree, target2, source2, weight2, nCol2, output2);
     …
     }

 The basic usage is already domonstrated in **3.2.1** and **3.2.3**.
 Once you have built the FMM tree, you can use different sources to compute the matrix-vector multiplication without rebuilding the tree.
-You can choose kernel type from standard kernels given by us ( see **3.2.2** ), or you can define your own kernel ( see **3.2.3** )
+You can use either standard kernels provided ( see **3.2.2** ), or customized kernels ( see **3.2.3** )

 ####3.3 Pre-computation

-The power of this package is in the pre-computing part, which is much more computationally expensive than computing part.
-This package takes advantage of the fact that for a given kernel and number of chebyshev nodes, the precomputing part is the same, so for a fixed kernel and number of chebyshev nodes, it generates 3 files storing information of FMM tree in the folder /output.
-Everytime when we use the same kernel type and number of chebyshev nodes, we can directly read from the files, which would save a lot of time.
+The power of this package is in the pre-computing part, which pre-computes and compresses far-field translation operators for later calculations.
+These operators and tree-related information are stored in 3 files in the folder /output.
+Each time a same kenrel and interpolation order is used, it directly reads from the files.

-Note: it is true that sometimes with the pre-computation step, the code will be slower than direct calculation.
-But if the file already exists, then when doing more computations it will be faster than direct calculation.
-If you are using your own kernel, make sure to either change the kernelType or delete the existed file if you changed your kernel.
+Note: If you are using your own kernel, make sure to either change the kernelType (used in filenames) or delete exsiting files if you changed your kernel.

+####3.4 Input parameter choice guidance
+For interpolation order `p`, a higher p improves the accuracy but also increases the runtime and memory.
+For the interpolation scheme (indicated by `use_chebyshev`), when a low accuracy is requested, Chebyshev scheme is more efficient; when a high accuracy is requested, uniform scheme is more efficient.
+For the tree levels `tree_level`, it is often chosen such that the leaf has approximately 60 points.
+For the prescribed accuracy of SVD `eps`, it is chosen to be similar to the desired approximation accuracy.

-####3.4 Test Interplation Error
+####3.5 Test Interplation Error
-To give the user an idea of how large the interplation error is, we have provided a routine of computing the interplation error.
+To give users an idea of how large the interplation error is, we have provided a routine of computing the interplation error.
 If you want to test the interplation error between a cluster A (of size length) and a cluster B, where B is in the interplation list of A, you can do the following:

-	kernel_LaplacianForce testTree(&dof,1/pow(2,2),2, n, eps, use_chebyshev);
+	kernel_Laplacian testTree(1/pow(2,2), 2, interpolation_order, eps, use_chebyshev);
     double errtest = testInterplationErr(&testTree, 100, 100);

 The first line constructs a FMM tree, you can see **3.2.1** for more details of the constructor.
-Here we more explanations of the second and third arguments:
+Here we provide more explanations to the second and third arguments:

 * second argument:
   if you want to test the error with cluster of size `length`, then the second argument should be set to `4 x length`.